microsoft/vscode-azurefunctions/tools/JsonCli/README.md

 ### Debug

 1. When prompted, make sure to restore NuGet packages
-1. Ensure the latest .NET templates are downloaded.
-The easiest way is to F5 the extension at the root of this repo and open the Functions explorer to make sure the extension is activated.
-This will automatically download the latest NuGet packages to `resources/dotnetTemplates/`.
-1. From the debug window, select either the 'create template' or 'list templates' option based on what you want to test
+1. From the debug window, select either the 'create function', 'create project', or 'list templates' option based on what you want to test
 1. Start debugging!

 ### Publish

-In order to update the dll's shipped with the extension, you need to run a 'publish':
+In order to update the dll's shipped with the extension, you need to [run a build](https://devdiv.visualstudio.com/DefaultCollection/DevDiv/_build?definitionId=13600) with `SignType` set to `Real` and download those bits into the `resources/dotnetJsonCli` folder as appropriate.

-1. Select 'Run Task' from the command palette
-1. Select 'publish'
-1. Commit changes